Shopping Cart

 About the Author:

-Keith Johnstone worked at the Royal Court Theatre in the 1960s where he developed his techniques for improvisational work.
-He later taught at the University of Calgary and is best known as the the inventor of Theatresports.
+Keith Johnstone (1933-2023) was a British and Canadian theatre director, teacher, author and playwright specializing in improvisational theatre.
+He worked at the Royal Court Theatre in the 1960s where he developed his pioneering techniques for improvisational work, known as the Impro System.
+He was a Professor Emeritus at the University of Calgary and is best known as the the inventor of Theatresports.

 Related Products